Pennsylvania's Fetterman released from hospital after stroke

 LANCASTER, Pa.
 (AP) — Pennsylvania Lt.
 Gov. John Fetterman, the Democratic nominee in the state’s high-profile U.S. Senate contest, has been released from the hospital after a stay of more than a week following a stroke, his wife and his campaign said Sunday.

-“João is headed home — time to rest and recover (and annoy me)!” his wife, Gisele Fetterman, tweeted.
-“I’m so grateful for the amazing staff at Lancaster General for taking such good care of him from start to finish.”
+Fetterman, 52, won the Democratic nomination while in the hospital, easily beating U.S. Rep. Conor Lamb, just hours after undergoing surgery to implant a pacemaker with a defibrillator to help him recover.
+Fetterman has said the stroke was caused by a heart condition called atrial fibrillation.

-Fetterman said in a statement that he was headed home to Braddock and “could not be happier to finally be heading home to be with my family.”
+Fetterman said in a statement he was returning home to Braddock and “could not be happier to finally be heading home to be with my family.”

 “I am feeling great, but per my doctor’s orders, and Gisele’s orders, I am going to continue to rest and recover,” he said.
 “Later this week I will have a follow-up visit with my doctors at Penn Medicine Lancaster General Hospital.
 I am going to take the time I need now to rest and get to 100% so I can go full speed soon and flip this seat blue.”

-Fetterman, 52, had been at Lancaster General Hospital since May 13.
-He had been scheduled to appear at a campaign event at Millersville University, but his wife “noticed that John was not himself, and shortly after he started slurring his speech,” a campaign spokesperson said.
+Fetterman had been hospitalized since May 13.
+He was scheduled to appear that day at a campaign event at Millersville University, but his wife “noticed that John was not himself, and shortly after he started slurring his speech,” a campaign spokesperson said.

-Fetterman won the Democratic nomination while in the hospital, easily beating U.S. Rep. Conor Lamb.

-The Republican race remains too close to call and is likely headed for a statewide recount to decide the winner of the contest between heart surgeon-turned-TV celebrity Dr. Mehmet Oz and former hedge fund CEO David McCormick.
+As for the Republican race, it remains too close to call and is likely headed for a statewide recount to decide the winner of the contest between heart surgeon-turned-TV celebrity Dr. Mehmet Oz and former hedge fund CEO David McCormick.
 The incumbent, Republican Sen. Pat Toomey, is retiring after serving two terms.

+Former President Donald Trump has endorsed Oz, and takes heightened interest in Pennsylvania because it’s one of the most important presidential battlegrounds, and voters are split fairly evenly between Democrats and Republicans.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.